-Wairau Intermediate School blasted for 'sexist' disco policy
+Wairau Intermediate School rejects 'sexist' disco claims

 Boys attending the school disco this evening at Wairau Intermediate School will pay $5 - whereas girls will pay $2 and be required to bring a plate of finger food.

 An announcement about the event on the school's Facebook page received comments from users calling it "wildly inappropriate".

-The Herald contacted the school but no one was available to comment.
-The post with the comments has since been taken down.
+But the school says it's not sexist and last year the boys were asked to bring the food.

 An email to the Herald blasted the school's decision as "sexist".